Introduction to Machine Learning: Bayes predictor

 Passing to expectations, this implies $R(f^{*}) \leq R(\hf)$.
 We therefore have the following result: \begin{theorem} Any Bayes predictor $f^{*}$ is optimal, in the sense that it minimizes the generalization error $R$. \end{theorem}

-\begin{enumerate}[label= Example \arabic*., wide=0pt, font=\itshape] \item {\it Regression with mean-square error.} When $\CR_X = \mR^d$ and $\CR_Y = \mR^{q}$, the most common risk function is the squared norm $r(y,y') = |y-y'|^{2}$.
+\begin{enumerate}[label= Example \arabic*., wide=0pt, font=\itshape] \item {\it Regression with mean-square error.} When $\CR_X = \mR^d$ and $\CR_Y = \mR^{q}$, the most common risk function is the squared norm of the difference, $r(y,y') = |y-y'|^{2}$.
 The resulting generalization error is called the MSE (mean square error) and given by $R(f) = \myE(|Y-f(X)|^{2})$.
 The Bayes predictor is such that $f^{*}(x)$ minimizes

 Let $f^{*}(x) = E(Y\mid X=x)$ and write

 This proves that $\myE(Y\mid X=x)$ is the unique Bayes classifier (up to a modification on a set of probability 0). \item {\it Classification with zero-one loss.} Let $\CR_X = \mR^d$ and $\CR_Y$ be a finite set.
 The zero-one loss function is defined by $r(y,y') = 1$ if $y\neq y'$ and 0 otherwise.
 From this, it results that the generalization error is the probability of misclassification $R(f) = P(Y\neq f(X))$ (also called the misclassification error).